Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-luck-legends/roll/a-little-white-die/rules/_index.md

 This expansion adds more material: Power Cards and numbers greater than 6.

+During setup, create piles (of regular and power cards combined) per number (1 through 6), then give each player 1 of each.
+This ensures power cards are in the game, but they're distributed randomly and you don't know who has them.

+{{% remark %}}
+It's fine to only include a few power cards---not all---if your group thinks there are too many special actions.
+{{% /remark %}}

 How do Power Cards work?

 * On your turn to guess, if you rolled a power card, you _may_ trigger its action.
 (Each card can only be triggered once per round.)